Katsevich-Lab/import-frangieh-2021/README.md

 # QC’d datasets

-The QC’d datasets retain all of the original features, but only those cells that (a) have a given experimental condition and (b) have exactly one gRNA.
+The QC’d datasets retain all of the original features, but only those cells that have a given experimental condition.
+The gene expression and gRNA indicator data contain three more cells than the protein expression data.
+We remove all cells that are not shared across datasets.

 Let’s take the control dataset as an example.

 ``` r
 gRNA_metadata_control_fp <- sprintf("%s/gRNA_assignments_ungrouped_metadata_control.rds", processed_gRNA_dir)